-This enchanting 'pueblo blanco' is just a little over 7 km north of Nerja.
-After your plane lands at the Malaga International Airport, which is 55 km west of Nerja, you'll need an hour on the road before you can reach the streets of Fragiliana.
+This enchanting 'pueblo Blanco' is just a little over 7 km north of Nerja.
+After your plane lands at the Malaga International Airport, which is 55 km west of Nerja, you'll need an hour on the road before you can reach the streets of Frigiliana.

-Although much of the prevailing ancient structures can be traced to the 16th to 17th century, early civilization in the nearby regions go as far back as 3,000 BC.
+Although much of the prevailing ancient structures can be traced to the 16th to the 17th century, early civilization in the nearby regions goes as far back as 3,000 BC.
 The village got its name from the Romans, who moved into the territory at around 206 BC.

 Frigiliana has a rich Moorish heritage, having been occupied by the Moors sometime in the early 700 AD.
 Christian occupants took over in 1485, with the Moors then given limited rights and subjected to oppressive actions.
 A rebellion ensued, ending in a bloody battle on a nearby hill known as El Fuerte in 1569 which left the Moors of La Axarquia totally defeated.
 Still, the presence of the Arabs has pretty much endured despite the test of time.

-Interspersed with the old architecture are cozy restaurants, fascinating shops, and homely hotels with breathtaking views.
+Interspersed with old architecture are cosy restaurants, fascinating shops, and homely hotels with breathtaking views.
 Basically, almost everything in town - from the street views to the surrounding landscape - are absolutely splendid photography subjects.